 Principal Quality Nationwide

-The Principal Quality Community of Practice is a gathering of 20 organizations and nonprofits from 14 cities across the United States.
-Our first two-day session, hosted in June 2018, focused on using The George W. Bush Institute’s Principal Talent Management Framework and Kotter’s Change Model as a frame for thinking about their area’s particular principal challenge.
+The Principal Quality Community of Practice is a no-cost accelerator program for nonprofits focused on principal leadership as a lever for school improvement.
+This program utilizes a cohort-based model to create collaborative spaces to rapidly advance projects that transform principal quality in districts across the country.
+Over the course of five content sessions, the cohort explored The George W. Bush Institute’s Principal Talent Management Framework and Kotter’s Change Model as a frame for thinking about their area’s particular principal challenge.

 By the Numbers

 Participating Organizations are committed to providing structure, opportunities and a network focused on principals in order to accelerate the progress of public education across different cities and regions in the country.
-Currently participating organizations include:
+The first cohort included:

 Successful Pilot Learning: 2018 – 2019 Principal Quality Community of Practice